CogStack/CogStack-NiFi/docs/nifi/main.md

 In previous nifi versions by default there was no user assigned and authentication was anonymous.
 Since 1.14.0 this changed.
 So now we have HTTPS enabled by default via port 8443 (configurable in nifi.properties and the services.yml file).

-Please use the guide provided in the [SECURITY.md](../security.md#apache-nifi) section to set up accounts and certificates.
+Please use the [security guide](../security/main.md) section to set up accounts and certificates.

 ## Drivers